 Russia’s invasion of Ukraine will reshape the geopolitical landscape and world order for the next decade and beyond, regardless of whether Ukraine ultimately falls to Russian forces.
 By necessity, the US’s 2012 ‘Pivot to East Asia’ strategy under President Obama has been superseded in the medium term by a ‘Pivot back to Europe’ strategy.
-We believe the US and its allies will maintain a strong presence in the Indo-Pacific, but the near-term security focus will shift to the actual theatre of conflict, which for now is eastern Europe.
-This could embolden China incrementally and make East Asian allies more nervous.
+The US and its allies will maintain a strong presence in the Indo-Pacific, but the near-term security focus will shift to the actual theatre of conflict, which for now is eastern Europe.
+This will embolden China incrementally and make East Asian allies more nervous.
 Furthermore, the heavy sanctions placed on Russia by the US and Europe is likely to strengthen the Sino-Russian relationship to an even greater degree as Moscow increases its trade and financial dependency on Beijing.
-The US’s use of the dollar financial system to sanction Russia (and threat of doing so to China) will probably encourage China, Russia and other authoritarian states to consider alternative international payment systems for cross-border trade.
+The US’s use of the dollar financial system to sanction Russia (and threat of doing so to China) will encourage China, Russia and other authoritarian states to consider alternative international payment systems for cross-border trade.

-It is likely that the US and its allies will seek rapprochement with certain existing adversaries as necessity dictates.
+The US and its allies will seek rapprochement with certain existing adversaries as necessity dictates.
 There is now a high probability of the Iran Joint Comprehensive Plan of Action (JCPOA) nuclear deal being restored.
 The US has even been in discussions with the heavily sanctioned Venezuelan regime regarding additional oil supplies.
-This reshuffling of global adversaries may limit near-term economic pain but could create other geopolitical distortions in the medium term.
+This reshuffling of global adversaries may limit near-term economic pain but will create other geopolitical distortions in the medium term.
 For example, providing Iran with billions of dollars of fresh revenues and removing certain sanctions could pave the way for future proxy wars and violence across the Middle East as Iran expands its sphere of influence.
 Saudi Arabia has already taken exception to this prospect and threatened to price a portion of its oil exports in Chinese yuan – a move that could begin to challenge the absolute hegemony of the US dollar.
 In short, the long-term geopolitical implications of Russia’s invasion of Ukraine and resulting international power dynamics are still taking shape but will have far-reaching impacts for financial markets.

 Source: Google Maps, Newton, 2022

-2: National Security Reprised
+2: National security reprised

 For the last three decades since the end of the Cold War, the West has existed according to Francis Fukuyama’s ‘end of history’ paradigm, a naïve assumption that the peace dividend would persistently endure.
 There was 9/11, the wars in Afghanistan and Iraq along with other regional conflicts, but the notion that great power confrontation had ended was the consensus.
-This allowed for commerce, free trade and globalization to prevail and for living standards to generally improve.
+This allowed for commerce, free trade and globalisation to prevail and for living standards to generally improve.

-Russia’s invasion of Ukraine is now forcing a clear-eyed reassessment in the Western world, particularly in Europe, but to a lesser degree in the US too, of national security prioritization.
+Russia’s invasion of Ukraine is now forcing a clear-eyed reassessment in the Western world, particularly in Europe, but to a lesser degree in the US too, of national security prioritisation.
 The West now finds itself in the situation where national security concerns will usurp the enhancement of prosperity and living standards for a period of time.
 How long this period endures is unknown and will depend on the ability to substitute supply chains and on the level of hostility shown by Russia and its security partners.
-However, we are already seeing clear evidence of the domestic pendulum swinging towards national security over living standards, for example with Germany’s cancellation of the Nord Stream 2 gas pipeline, US and UK sanctions on Russian oil purchases despite crude prices at US$120 a barrel, and Germany’s pledge to increase defense spending by around 50%.
+However, we are already seeing clear evidence of the domestic pendulum swinging towards national security over living standards, for example with Germany’s cancellation of the Nord Stream 2 gas pipeline, US and UK sanctions on Russian oil purchases despite crude prices at US$120 a barrel, and Germany’s pledge to increase defence spending by around 50%.

-End of the European Peace Dividend
+End of the European peace dividend

 Source: Bloomberg, SIPRI, Newton, 2020

-3: Climate Change Reimagined
+3: Climate change reimagined

-Glasgow’s COP26 summit last year is very likely to symbolize the high-water mark for global coordinated climate efforts over the medium term.
+Glasgow’s COP26 summit last year is very likely to symbolise the high-water mark for global coordinated climate efforts over the medium term.
 As confrontation with Russia has literally become a matter of keeping the lights turned on and European industrial plants running, the scramble for any source of energy, irrespective of carbon content, is currently underway.
 Thermal coal prices have more than doubled so far this year and European natural gas prices remain at multi-year highs.
-The challenge of abating climate change has not disappeared, but its prioritization has been relegated in the face of conflict with Russia.
+The challenge of abating climate change has not disappeared, but its prioritisation has been relegated in the face of conflict with Russia.
 Furthermore, as Russia and China form an ever-closer alliance distanced from the West, it will become challenging to coordinate global climate efforts with these two crucial countries: China as the world’s largest CO2 emitter, and Russia as a vital supplier of many of the resources needed to attain the energy transition.

 Yet climate optimists should not give up hope, nor should governments, businesses and communities give up their efforts.
 In the near term, perhaps on a one-to-two-year horizon, the world’s CO2 intensity of energy is likely to rise as emergency sources of fossil fuels including coal are burned to replace curtailed natural-gas supplies from Russia.
-Over the medium term, however, beyond this two-year horizon, countries could double down on their clean-energy efforts because this is now tied inextricably to a national security agenda and not solely to climate-change abatement.
+Over the medium term, however, beyond this two-year horizon, countries will double down on their clean-energy efforts because this is now tied inextricably to a national security agenda and not solely to climate-change abatement.

-The national security benefit of clean energies including wind, solar, hydrogen and nuclear is that the electrons are produced and consumed in the same country most of the time, without the need to traverse borders, and therefore removing some of the geopolitical risks and complexities associated with fossil fuels.
-What markets need now from governments is a new energy policy that combines both climate and national security considerations and moves away from former idealistic notions that economies can fully transition to wind, solar and hydrogen without the support of nuclear, and without a medium-term support role from fossil fuels.
+The national security benefit of clean energies including wind, solar, hydrogen and nuclear is that the electrons are produced and consumed in the same country most of the time, without the need to traverse borders, and therefore removing the geopolitical risks and complexities associated with fossil fuels.
+What we need now from governments is a new energy policy that combines both climate and national security considerations and moves away from former idealistic notions that economies can fully transition to wind, solar and hydrogen without the support of nuclear, and without a medium-term support role from fossil fuels.